 about leesa

-When Leesa’s first son was born, a her sponge toffee heart snapped one piece free, special for him to keep (a natural part of maternal separation).
-That sweet chunk of her love weighed nothing and was his to have forever.
-Still, she craved to keep hear hearts pieces and her beautiful baby boy close.
-This meant snuggling, playing, and reading heaps of books.
+When Leesa’s first son was born, a her sponge toffee heart snapped a piece free, special for her baby to keep.
+This is a natural part of maternal separation.
+That sweet chunk of momma’s love was his to have forever.
+To grow from.
+Still, she longed to hold her heart’s pieces close, and of course her little boy too!
+This meant lots of snuggles while reading heaps of books.

-This tricky-toffee time offered Leesa lessons about the magical power of words.
+This tricky-toffee close together time offered Leesa great lessons about the power of words.

 Three years later Leesa’s second beautiful son arrived.
 And with him came a second wave of powerful words and stories.
 During this time she realized the importance of communication for inclusion and connection with community.

 Leesa attended her first writing class at the Alexandra Writers’ Centre Society (2007 in Inglewood, Calgary).
-She took an evening class where she wrote then read her first real short story.
+There she wrote then read her first real short story.
 In hindsight it was absolute crap.
 However, her confidence had sparked and her candle of creating was lit.

 Leesa’s community grew with fellow writers and mentors.
 Soon, a cohesive and committed group of six strong and supportive storytellers formed.
 The Corner Lot, as they named themselves, met biweekly for all the years after.
-Even now, the original six remain carefully and craftily connected as foundational pillars of writing support.
+Even now, the original six remain carefully and craftily connected as foundational pillars of each other’s writing.

-Leesa’s understanding of words improved considerably; word choice, grammar, plot development, character building, story arc, driving action, tension, etc. This was the result of critiquing other writers’ WIP (works in progress), also receiving her own story’s reviews.
-She processeed every inch of feedback, accepting and rejecting changes as they pertained to her soul’s creative vision.
+Leesa’s understanding of words improved considerably; word choice, grammar, plot development, character building, story arc, driving action, tension, etc. This was the result of critiquing others’ WIP (work in progress), and from receiving her own story’s reviews.
+She processeed every inch of feedback, accepting and rejecting changes as they pertained to her own idea, and in keeping with her voice.

-Every opportunity to connect has contributed to Leesa developing and publishing three successful books (one thousand copies have sold).
-She has also completed an unpublished middle grade novel which has taken ten years to craft.
-But this story is hers alone; not every story is meant for everyone.
-That process of creation, revision and review instead revealed Leesa’s inner gears–how art resembles life and life resembles art is one of the more essential lessons of creating.
+Leesa has developed and published three successful books (one thousand copies sold).
+Over the last ten years, she has completed an unpublished middle grade novel, a story that is hers alone — not every story is meant to be shared.
+That process of creation, revision and review revealed her inner gears–it showed her how art resembles life and life resembles art — an essential lesson for creating.

-Leesa’s boys are now grown men, and her chocolate heart has since grafted the new loves of art and writing, writing and art.
+Leesa’s boys are now grown men, and her sponge toffee heart has since grafted new loves: art and writing.
 She now engages with community by creating, sharing, teaching, listening and growing.

 “I have been to many places and enjoy the travel experience.
 But when I am home, then, I love home.
 I am proud of where I have been privilege to go.
 I have anxiety when leaving what is known and comfortable, but am always grateful for my life experience gained through pushing through my own discomfort.
 My adventures have certainly inspired my books.” – Leesa